omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Edited files on 5/20/2019:
-models.py (haven't uploaded at work) does not require database reset views.py (haven't uploaded at work) workout_detail.html (haven't uploaded at work) workoutinstance_detail.html (haven't uploaded at work)
+models.py (uploaded at work) does not require database reset views.py (uploaded at work) workout_detail.html (uploaded at work) workoutinstance_detail.html (uploaded at work)

 Functionality completed on 5/20/2019:
 - .aggregate(AVG()) to update workout duration upon adding instances.